stratika/GPULlama3.java/README.md

-R# TornadoVM Llama3 Java Integration
+# TornadoVM Llama3 Java Integration

 Integration of **Llama3 models** with **TornadoVM** to enable accelerated inference on Java using GPUs and CPUs.
 This project allows you to run Llama3 inference efficiently, leveraging TornadoVM's parallel computing features for enhanced performance.